 Day-to-day tips

-After I finished my PhD, a few days before starting clinical rotations, I went to the hospital, and I tried to form some positive memories.
-For example, I went to the cafeteria, and found some food I liked, or I chatted with a friend.
-Similarly, a program alum (Benjamin Plog) gave the following advice during a seminar: structure the PhD like a 9-5 job, it will make it easier to transition back to clinical rotations.
-Even if it is not possible to do this in the early years, try to do it in the later years.
-If your sleep schedule gets off track, which can happen during graduate school, I recommend looking into mindfulness/meditation, because there will be times during third year when you must be rested, even if you are having trouble sleeping.
+Another day to day tip: a program alum (Benjamin Plog) gave the following advice during a seminar: structure the PhD like a 9-5 job, it will make it easier to transition back to clinical rotations.
+Even if it is not possible to do this in the early years, I would recommend trying to do it in the later years.
+If sleep schedules get off track, which can happen during graduate school, I recommend mindfulness/meditation—this can help you rest, even if you are having trouble sleeping.

 Your own path

 We live in a competitive society.
 Note that competition can be fun and useful.
 However, it does not need to influence you too much.
-Even if you are not the best in either medicine or research, know that you are in the intersection, you will be good at that, and that is valuable.
+Even if you are not the best in medicine or research, know that you are in the intersection, you will be good at that, and that is valuable.

 The intersection

+Small decisions during the PhD can also make a difference.
 Sometimes, I found I wanted to make choices, like spending extra time, taking a new project, or submitting to the best possible journal.
 Sometimes this was out of excitement, sometimes it was to fill a hole.
-If this happens to you, and it is the former, it may be possible to find excitement in your current project (I love Steele’s advice in this respect or Eliot’s poem on seeing the same thing with new eyes).
+If this happens to you, and it is the former, it may be possible to find excitement in your current project (I like Steele’s advice (link in the text somewhere above) to help with this).
 If you are instead doing these things to fill a hole, try to understand why this might be the case.
-Was there trauma?
 Is it competition?
 Insecurity?
-Try not to let things like this make major choices for you.
-Mindfulness helped me here.
+Try not to be mindful about not letting things like this influence your choices too much.

 Life

 Balance may be productive in its own right; in the process of taking time to focus on things outside of work, you might discover things about yourself that not only improve life, but also make you better as a healthcare provider and a scientist.
+Also, pursue balance for the sake of balance.

 Specialty

 In general, the longer you are in research (or the longer it feels), the more LCEs you should do.
 This may be tough.
 The longer you are in the PhD, the more you will feel pressure to finish.
 However, specialty choice is a major decision.
-The harder third year is, the more difficult it is to make a major decision, and the longer you are out (or the longer it feels), the harder third year will be.
+The harder third year is, the more difficult it is to make a major decision, and the longer you in research (or the longer it feels), the harder third year will be.

 Like in grad school with choosing a topic, my sense is that it is sometimes worth choosing a mentor (or an environment) instead of a specialty.
 If you are still having difficulty choosing a specialty, which can be stressful, it might be helpful to note that you are, in the process, learning about yourself, and you can be yourself in multiple different specialties.